reachmeshilpa/Python-Package-Part-1/README.md

    It can include underscore, alphabet (lower or upper -case) and a number It cannot include special symbols except and underscore It cannot begin with a number
+   Only alphabet can come after an underscore
  '''
- # Mutlitple variables can be assigned in a single line by separating with a comma
+ # Mutlitple variables can be assigned in a single line by separating with a comma ?????NW
  var_1, _var2 = 2, 3
  print (var_1, _var2)

+ # Variables can be created and print command can be given in the same line ?????NW
+ print (var_5 = 4, var_6 = 5)

  # When two variables are assigned the same value, they are stored by the same ID number
  var3 = var4 = 4